ggrimes/nextflow4ms-dial/README.md

     nextflow main.nf -profile functional_test > logs/execution.log
     ```

+## Example data and Results

+- Example data: https://drive.google.com/drive/folders/1atsy-TlfJSs0sw2ZCvbkqOSAbZFYRqdy, which is the publicly available data from the publication “Li, Z., Lu, Y., Guo, Y., Cao, H., Wang, Q., & Shui, W. (2018).
+Comprehensive evaluation of untargeted metabolomics data processing software in feature detection, quantification, and discriminating marker selection.
+Analytica Chimica Acta, 1029, 50–57”.
+The data has ten samples in total and five samples in each of the two groups.
+The protocol regarding processing this data is also publicly available at MetaboLights MTBLS733 (https://www.ebi.ac.uk/metabolights/editor/MTBLS733/protocols).
+- Example results are stored in the "results" folder.
+Note that the file extensions of all produced ".msdial" files have been changed to ".csv".

 ## Process Your Own Data

 1. Download the pipeline repo and dirct to the folder: